 1/4 tsp allspice

 1-2 tsp salt

-Slice off and put aside the tops of the tomatoes, capsicums and zucchini.
+Slice off the tops of the tomatoes, capsicums and zucchini and put them aside.
 Scoop out the pulp from the tomatoes and zucchini with a spoon, and keep these for later.
 Seed the capsicums without piercing the skin.
 Sprinkle the interior of the vegetables ‘shells’ with a little salt and set aside.

 Cut the eggplant in half lengthwise and scoop out most of the flesh to form two shells.

 Blanch the eggplant and the capsicums in boiling water for about 3 minutes and drain.

 Arrange all the vegetables in a baking dish.
 Finely chop all the flesh that has been scooped out from the tomatoes, zucchini and eggplant.
 Heat half the olive oil in a pan over high heat.
 Add your meat and cook until brown.
 Add the onion and the garlic and all the flesh from your vegetables.
 Cook this mixture for about 5 minutes, stirring frequently.
 Add your rice, cinnamon, allspice and oregano together with the tomato paste.
 Take off the heat and add all your fresh herbs and feta.

 Spoon the mixture into the vegetable shells until they are three-quarters full and replace the tops on the tomatoes, capsicums and zucchini.

 On a baking dish, arrange the stuffed vegetables and put potato wedges in between them.
 Sprinkle a little salt, pour in about 1 cup of water and then drizzle the remaining olive oil all over.
 Bake in a moderate oven for about 1.5 –2 hours.
 Check halfway.
 If you find the tops are browning too quickly, cover loosely with aluminium foil.

 * To make the vegetarian version of Yemista, follow the same process, however, you will have to add a further 1/2 cup of rice.